luciousmc/sheynanigans-bakery-shop/README.md

 ![GIF Image](doc/demo.gif)

-- Fully working content management system(CMS)
+- Content management system(CMS) using PostgreSQL as the database
 - Front end coded with React with Bootstrap
-- Back end programmed with Node.js using express session and PostgreSQL for the database
 - User can add and remove items form the cart
 - User can "Purchase" items (No processing is done).